dsml4/dsml4s8e/README.md

 ### Cell 4: passing notebook outputs to next pipeline steps

 In the 4th cell we inform of next steps of a pipeline where produced data are stored.
 Now we can link this notebook(step) with the next notebooks representing pipeline steps.
 To do this we need to declare this notebook outputs as inputs for the next netbooks.
-We can copy strings from the cell output and paste them to `NbOp` declarations in the cells `op_parametrs` of the next notebooks in a pipeline.

-Join a `ins` dictionary from `NbOp` and paths variables from the cell `parameters` passed to `NbOp` by passing variable `locals_=locals()`

 ```python
 op.pass_outs_to_next_step()

 ```
+Format of output message returning by `pass_outs_to_next_step()` allow as to copy strings from the cell output and paste them to `NbOp` declarations in the cells `op_parametrs` of the pipeline next steps notebooks.
+Look at the illustration below:

 <img width="1758" alt="copy_passte_ins_variables" src="https://user-images.githubusercontent.com/1010096/232604788-42a54dba-f098-47f5-ab5d-a8fbf90e0197.png">